Maryland Department of Health releases guidance for families seeking baby formula during national shortage - NewsBreak

 Maryland Department of Health releases guidance for families seeking baby formula during national shortage

-BALTIMORE, MD—The Maryland Department of Health has announced resources available for Maryland families impacted by the national infant formula shortages.
+Baltimore, MD – The Maryland Department of Health (MDH) announced resources available for Maryland families impacted by the national infant formula shortages.

 Since the February recall of several infant formula products and current shortages, MDH has been working with partners to provide information and resources to families.